 To use put a small splash of water onto the wheat pack before putting into the microwave or put a cup of water in to the microwave with the bag.
 This stops the grains from drying out and overheating which could pose a fire risk.

 Cuddle up to it to keep you warm.
 You can also use it for pain relief, it’s great for backache, tummy aches and kids growing pains.
 My son often gets leg pain and these heat packs really soothe him.
+You can make then different shapes, a longer narrow one is good for wrapping around your back or stomach for back ache or period pain.

 If the fleece cover gets dirty remove from the wheat pillow to wash – Do not put the whole wheat pack in the washing machine.
 If making for kids you could always applique eyes and a mouth on to give it character.